 The story that Steve Williams was the highest-paid sportsperson from New Zealand when he caddied for Tiger Woods was not a myth.
 But how do you make this seemingly desirable life in a game you love a reality?

-How to become a golf caddie
+How can you become a golf caddie?

 The short answer is: there is no short answer.